-Once we have this general form of the theorem, we can make some simplifying assumptions.
+Once we have this general form of the theorem, we can make some simplifying assumptions, for example that q = 2.
 Formally, we will reduce the qCSP instance Φ from the PCP theorem to a 2CSP instance Ψ which also satisfies the theorem and has some additional nice properties.

 The instance Ψ two kinds of variables: In addition to the variables x_1, \ldots, x_n from Ψ , it also has variables y_1, \ldots, y_m , each taking value in Σ^q .
-When x satisfies Φ , y_j is supposed to encode the restriction of \mathbf{x} on coordinates (j_1, \ldots, j_q) .
+When x satisfies Φ , y_j is supposed to encode the restriction of x on coordinates (j_1, \ldots, j_q) .